Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Guitarfoto/Shutterstock

-Many people consider September to early October the worst time to visit Bangkok because those are the rainiest months.
+The overall worst time to visit Bangkok is from September until early October, as those are the rainiest months.
 But the worst time to visit Bangkok depends on which aspects of traveling you cannot bear the most.

 So if you hate it when it rains and you’re looking to partake in many outdoor activities, you may consider June to October as the worst time to visit, especially September and October.
 But if you hate sweating during the day, you probably won’t enjoy visiting from March to May.